vince-bourgmayer/electron-test/RESUME.md

 #### 4. Copy login to clipboard
 ![alt text](https://github.com/vince-bourgmayer/electron-test/blob/master/project-management/img/mainWindow.login.to.clipboard.dev.101017.JPG "login is in the clipboard")

+I'm a little happy of what I've done yet.
+But I know that I can do more...
+I looked for bootstrap and install it: `npm install bootstrap --save`.
+But I should completely rethink design.
+Then, I made paper drawn schema.
+I began to write clean html and I thought that I should change behaviour of application, specially when user want to create a new element.
+In this case, a simple input to get name is usefull, then it add the element with just a name.
+The central interface could be a permanent form and user can always update infos which would be print in `input` by clicking on a "update" button, or remove the element on clicking on "delete button"

+I know I shouldn't anticipate but I also installed select2 and bootstrap theme for select 2.
+Because I think that later I will implement tag management to be able to filter door. but for later

+Ps: I know there is a moskito ready to pull out my blood here...I ear his "bzzzzzz".
+Let's share some blood tonight!

 ## 09/10/2017
 Just to see it is working as expected I installed nodejs on my old computer with linux mint OS.
 I installed `curl` then `nodejs` and `npm`, then I git clone the repo in new directory and finally run `npm install`.
 I launch start command and see my app working as expected on linux, exactly as in windows.
 I finally installed `vim` to take a look at `package.json`